Resources for pilot and feasibility studies

 Effect sizes

-The objective of a pilot or feasibility study should not be to assess effectiveness or efficacy, because by definition the study has not been powered to assess this.
-Effectiveness would normally be the primary outcome of the ultimate definitive study.
-See Introduction to pilot and feasibility studies and Resourcess – analysis for more on this.
+The objective of a pilot or feasibility study should not be to assess effectiveness or efficacy, because, by definition, the study has not been powered to assess this.
+Evaluating effectiveness would normally be the primary objective of the definitive study.
+See Introduction to pilot and feasibility studies and Resources – analysis for more on this.

 Further reading